Lucifer-0217/USELESS-AI/README.md

 ## Technologies Used

 - **Python**: The core language for building the assistant.
-- **OpenAI GPT-3.5 Turbo**: For natural language processing and conversational abilities.
+- **OpenAI GPT-3.5 Turbo**: For natural language processing, conversational abilities, and coding assistance.
 - **Pyttsx3**: For text-to-speech capabilities.
 - **SpeechRecognition**: To recognize and process voice commands.
 - **PyAutoGUI**: For desktop automation (mouse/keyboard interaction).